wbmattis2/classification-with-python/README.md

-# classification-with-python
+# Classification with Python
-Project for IBM's Machine Learning with Python course using pandas, matplotlib, and scikit-learn
+Project completed by Benny Mattis for IBM's Machine Learning with Python course using pandas, matplotlib, and scikit-learn.